Controleo3 has been announced and will start shipping this month

 Another good approach - especially for convection ovens - is to use the rack that came with the oven but remove most of the wires to reduce thermal mass.
 A thin aluminum or copper sheet can be placed directly on top of this modified rack.
 Convection ovens will need good airflow around the metal sheet, so make holes around the edges if necessary.

 Use scrap PCB's and components you no longer need.
 Place some solder paste on the boards and some components.
 A simple test is the "yellow capacitor" test as documented in a Kickstarter update.
-A better method is to use Temperature Test Labels, as shown here.
+A much better method is to use Temperature Test Labels, as shown here.

 Place boards in a 3x3 grid on the oven tray.
 This will help you determine if you have any hot or cold spots in your oven.
 The corners typically run a little cooler and the center a bit hotter.
 Do a reflow and examine each board in turn.
 Was there sufficient heat for the solder reflow to happen, but not too much that the boards warped or components were burned?

 If not using the door servo, when instructed to open the oven door open it an inch or two.
 Be careful not to let the cool down rate exceed 6°C/second; the optimal rate is 2°C/second.
 Once the oven cools to 100°C the boards can be removed, but you can leave them in longer so you don't need gloves to handle them.
-The oven must be below 50°C to be able to start a reflow.

 There are a number of guides on how to do this, and a quick search of YouTube or the Internet will produce results.
 Click here for a pretty good one.